 When it comes to how to dry basil, there are two widely accepted methods of doing it.
-The first is the method that people have been using to dry basil for millennia, letting it dry out over the period of weeks in a cool dry place.
+The first is the method that people have been using to dry basil for millennia, letting it dry out over a period of weeks in a cool dry place.
 Modern technology offers another solution to how to dry basil: a food dehydrator.
 This method is much quicker, but it does require the use of a food dehydrator, which is not an appliance everyone has in the house.

 You can also use the oven if you don’t have a dehydrator, though you have to be very careful as you don’t want to actually cook the basil leaves.
 Our guide to how to dry basil will discuss both these methods, starting with the food dehydrator.

 How to Dry Basil in a Food Dehydrator or Oven

 If you’re looking to learn how to dry basil in an oven or food dehydrator, begin by placing the basil leaves in an individual layer on a baking sheet if you’re using an oven or on the tray of your food dehydrator.
 Make sure that the leaves are not touching each other.

 If you are using a food dehydrator, follow the instructions for its operation.
 It should have specific instructions on how to dry herbs.
 For the oven, set it to its lowest possible temperature.
 You want a temperature that is below 200°F if possible.